user profile avatar

 Bio

-I am a first-generation student at Franklin & Marshall college and plan on majoring in government (political science).
-I am an avid reader and like learning.
-After my undergraduate degree I hope to become a certified midwife or doula to get more hands-on experience in women's health.
-Apart from that, I love nature walks, writing poetry, and connecting with people by helping them with trivial tasks.
+I am a first-generation student at Franklin & Marshall college and plan on majoring in government (political science) so I can attend law school in the future.
+I'm an avid reader and like learning.
+I'm also planning on becoming a certified doula or midwife to get some experience in women's health and advocation.
+Apart from that, I love nature walks, writing poetry, and connecting with people by helping them with trivial tasks, and volunteering.

 Education